jpaquay/jpaquay.github.io/_posts/2026-09-14-barogroove-barometer-daylist-ai-lastfm.md

 - **Dual-Path Execution**: Full **Vertex AI Gemini 2.5 Flash** reasoning calls (like `POST /api/advisor/live` — *"Take me somewhere it is raining"*, orchestrating `teleport_geocache`, `select_sonic_parameters`, and `seed_from_almanac`) run alongside ultra-fast **A2UI deterministic fallbacks** that resolve UI state transitions in **1.5 ms** (`35 tokens`).
 - **Semantic Almanac DNA**: Persistent vector memories store personal listening nuances across sessions so the forge remembers that your idea of "Nordic Fog" leans acoustic rather than synth-wave.

-Not bad for forty-eight hours fueled by espresso and two field hockey victories.
-Feel free to take **[bg.netdev.be](https://bg.netdev.be)** for a spin, teleport to your favorite street-art wall, or dive into the Python source code over on GitHub at **[jpaquay/myshippedpy](https://github.com/jpaquay/myshippedpy)**!
+Not bad for forty-eight hours fueled by espresso and two field hockey wins.
+Feel free to teleport your own barometer to a favorite street-art wall or check out the Python code on GitHub!

 ---